(Prerequisite: Acceptance into the Hokies on the Hill program)

 Federal Legislative Liaison

 This seminar focuses the inner workings of the legislative process.
 The course works in conjunction with the Hokies on the Hill Capitol Hill focused internships, and it adds depth and substance to what the students see and experience every day in their internship.
 We will examine how a Capitol Hill office is structured, and how it functions on a daily basis.
 We will study how the Congress is organized, the committee system, the seniority structure, and the differences between legislating in the House of Representatives and the United States Senate.
 We will delve into the politics of elections and how those politics affect the legislative process, and we will do so in the context of discussing real life legislative initiatives being debated in the Congress.
+We will also look at the Trump Administration and the immediate impacts it can have through the strategic choices made by the Obama Administration.

 One of the key goals of this seminar is not just for students to simply know how the United States Congress works and not just simply to grasp legislative policy initiatives being debated in Congress, but to understand the political decisions that pervade every decision in Washington.
 We will look at what our nation’s leaders are saying and doing and repeatedly ask one simple question: “Why?”